jeftegoes/AwsOverview/Management & Governance/AWS Config.md

   ![AWS Config Aggregators](/Images/Management%20&%20Governance/AWSConfigAggregators.png)

 - **Accounts and regios**
-  - Select the source accounts and regions from where you want to collect AWS Config data.
+  - Select the source accounts and regions from where we want to collect AWS Config data.
 - **AWS Config Data**
   - Collection of AWS Config Data from multiple source accounts and regions.
 - **Aggregator**